 3.

-Specify shot count and run
+Set the shot count and generate

 Morphic processes your scene description and generates a complete cinematic storyboard.
 The output displays a sequence of panels with varied camera angles, consistent character appearances, and cohesive lighting and mood throughout the scene.